Azure-Samples/compute-dotnet-list-vm-images/README.md

 - csharp
 products:
 - azure
-services: Compute
+extensions:
-platforms: dotnet
+- services: Compute
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on listing virtual machine images in C# #

  List all virtual machine image publishers and list all virtual machine images published by Canonical, Red Hat and SUSE by browsing through locations, publishers, offers, SKUs and images.

 ## Running this Sample ##